mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's progress: I'm getting flashbacks to trying to get my weather api to work...
    - Thoughts: This tic tac toe project is starting to feel like a waste of time because I can't figure out mr. man's tut!!

+  Day 60: April 25, 2018
+   - Today's progress: split the whole project up into different classes, like the tut suggested.
+What it did, is enabling me to clarify my bug!
+Forgot quotes...
+   - Thoughts: Made the switch to VS code yesterday, and I feel like I'm getting more comfortable in this world

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)